imaustink/tagger/README.md

 ```

 ### terminators
-Key codes to terminate tag on
+Key codes to terminate tag on.

 | Type        | Default    | Options     |
 |-------------|------------|-------------|